zlobizlobi/davidzlobinskyy.com/README.md

 ---

+Feel free to take any code from here.
-1. To download all the required dependencies - run `yarn` in your cli.
+To download all the required dependencies - run `yarn` in your cli.

-2. To spin up the project in development - run `yarn dev`.
+To spin up the project in development - run `yarn dev`.